ispras/dedoc/docs/source/parameters/pdf_handling.rst

         * :meth:`dedoc.readers.ReaderComposition.read`
       - This option is used to enable GOST (Russian government standard) frame recognition for PDF documents or images.
         The GOST frame recognizer is used in :meth:`dedoc.readers.PdfBaseReader.read`.
 Its main function is to recognize and ignore the GOST frame on the document.
-It allows :class:`dedoc.readers.PdfImageReader` to properly process the content of the document containing GOST frame.
+It allows :class:`dedoc.readers.PdfImageReader` and :class:`dedoc.readers.PdfTxtlayerReader` to properly process the content of the document containing GOST frame.

     * - orient_analysis_cells
       - True, False